ycexiao/scikit-package/doc/source/new-project-guide/level-2-tutorial.rst

     print(calculator.dot_product(v3, v4))  # returns 83

-If you have trouble running the code, ensure you follow the instructions in Level 1 on settin up a conda environment and installing the numpy package :ref:`here<_setup-up-conda-environment>`.
+Having trouble running code?
+If you have trouble running the code, ensure you follow the instructions in Level 1 on setting up a conda environment and installing the numpy package.